 Know the rules

 Rewards credit cards come in many flavors.
-Some require a certain amount of spending before you can earn rewards.
-Others cap the amount of rewards you are able to earn.
-In addition, you may find some cards have blackout dates for redeeming travel-related rewards or expiration dates on points.
+Some require meeting a spending threshold before you can earn rewards.
+Others cap the amount of rewards you can earn.
+You also may find blackout dates for redeeming travel rewards or expiration dates on points.

 "These rewards programs also are subject to change at any time," says Linda Sherry, director of national priorities at watchdog group Consumer Action.